BioPhoton/ngRe/README.md

 A tiny logic that combines:
 - values over input bindings
-- Component class internal state
+- The component class internal state
 - state rendered to view
-- state from a services.
+- state from services.

 A flexible way to query a state slice.
-It considers also late subscriber.
+It considers also a late subscriber.

 Handling late subscriber is especially useful when working with lifecycle hooks.
 Here values arrive over inputs and the subscription happens later in AfterViewInit.
-We normally would loose this value.
+We normally would lose this value.

 ```typescript
 buttons$ = this.lS.state$